TAR versus TUR: Why TAR should RIP ASAP

 ILAC P14:09/2020 states, "Contributions to the uncertainty stated on the calibration certificate shall include relevant short-term contributions during calibration and contributions that can reasonably be attributed to the customer's device.
 Where applicable, the uncertainty shall cover the same contributions to the uncertainty that were included in the evaluation of the CMC uncertainty component, except that uncertainty components evaluated for the best existing device shall be replaced with those of the customer's device.
 Therefore, reported uncertainties tend to be larger than the uncertainty covered by the CMC."6

-Therefore, if we calculate measurement uncertainty correctly per ILAC P-14 and make a conformity assessment, then TUR provides a technically well-aligned ratio with accreditation guidelines on calculating Measurement Uncertainty.
+Therefore, if we calculate measurement uncertainty correctly per ILAC P-14 and make a conformity assessment, TUR provides a technically well-aligned ratio with accreditation guidelines for calculating Measurement Uncertainty.

 Using a calibration provider with low uncertainties will help raise the TUR ratio.
 The higher TUR will result in broader acceptance (compliance) limits.
 Wider acceptance limits give more room to account for the bias increase that will occur between calibrations.
 Therefore, it is essential to consider all sources of uncertainty when determining the time between calibration and tolerance limits.
 The concept of TUR allows us to make more informed decisions on the equipment we are using for testing.
 It does not hide significant errors as TAR does as TUR is well-defined.
 These decisions are often based on defining the appropriate level of risk.